RevolutionPi/LAVA-test-definitions/docs/prepare_lava_job.md

 > **_NOTE_** By using the recommended Job:

-> - the generated job is configured for a RevPi Core device (device_type: RevPi_Core) and uses the "config_core_01" tag.
+> - the generated job is configured for a RevPi Core device (device_type: RevPi_Core) and utilizes a "configXXX" tag that corresponds to an existing device configuration in [../device-config/RevPi_Core](../device-config/RevPi_Core).

-> - the image is "2023-06-26-revpi-bullseye-rc3-arm64-lite.img".
+> - the image corresponds to one of our latest releases and is located under the 'deploy' section with 'namespace: recovery'."

 ---
 > **_NOTE:_**  This behavior can be modified by providing appropriate options.